Hole-board test: Concept

 The HBT was designed in the 1970s to mitigate the flaws of the open field test (OFT), another animal model that measures anxiety and exploratory behavior.
-Exploratory behavior requires a choice to be made to explore, but since the OFT is just simply a brightly lit area, the animal doesn't have a choice.
+Exploratory behavior requires a choice to be made to explore, but since the OFT is just a brightly lit area, the animal doesn't have a choice.
 The OFT also doesn't differentiate between locomotion and exploration.

 The HBT apparatus is an area with walls around it to prevent escape.
 The floor of the area is covered with holes.
 Over the years the HBT apparatus has become more complex.
 Modern devices are now monitored by computer and have infrared beams.

 The three common activities are head dipping, rearing, and locomotion.
 Head dipping is commonly defined as when the animal puts his head into the hole until its ears are level with the floor or in modern devices when it breaks the infrared beam.
 Rearing is when the animal stands on its hind legs.
 Locomotion is the animal moving to a different area with all four paws.
 If the animal moves into the central area it is as separate observation because the central area is the most threatening to animals.
 These three behaviors are exploratory and the more they occur, the less anxious the animal is.
 On the other hand, if the animal doesn't show these behaviors, then it is more anxious.